PurpurMC/PurpurDocs/mkdocs/purpur/configuration.md

 * ##### always-drop-exp
     - **default**: false
     - **description**: Set to true if this mob should always drop experience
-* ##### rainglow-mode
-    - **default**: rainbow
-    - **description**: Lets you change the colours of your glow squids.
-You can choose from the following options:
-        ``` yaml
-        Basic:
-        - rainbow: red, orange, yellow, green, blue, indigo and violet.
-        - all_colors: blue, red, green, pink, yellow, orange, indigo, purple, white, gray and black.
-        - monochrome: white, grey, and black.
-        - vanilla: just blue.

-        Pride:
-        - trans_pride: blue, white and pink.
-        - lesbian_pride: red, orange, white, pink and purple.
-        - bi_pride: blue, pink and purple.
-        - pan_pride: pink, yellow and blue.
-        - ace_pride: black, gray, white and purple.
-        - aro_pride: black, gray, white and green.
-        - genderfluid: blue, pink, purple, white and black.
-        - enby_pride: yellow, white, black and purple.
-        ```

-???+ note "Note"
-    Please note that you must have the [`Rainglow Fabric mod`](https://modrinth.com/mod/rainglow) installed on your client in order for this to work.

 #### squid
 * ##### ridable